Access management in Managed Service for YTsaurus

 The service is at the Preview stage.

-- What resources you can assign a role for.
+- Resources you can assign a role for.

 - What roles this service has.

-To use the service, log in to the management console with a Yandex account or federated account.
+To use the service, log in to the management console with your Yandex account, federated account, or local account.

 Access management